 As discussed in the case examples the pole and scoop method is the most reliable way to confirm the correct wombat has received the intended dose.
 When circumstances do not allow the use of pole and scoop and for general preventative treatment the burrow flap method can be used.
 The flap method is great for treating areas for general prophylactic treatment and keeping mange at bay.
 Flaps can be made from many materials, wire or corflute or wood with a suitable sized container inserted to hold the pour on.
 They are then hung over the burrow entrance or pathway used by the wombat.

 The correct dose rate is the amount that will actually reach the blood stream to kill the mites without overdosing the wombat.
 This is hard to establish because different wombats react to treatment in variable ways.
 Some shake off the Cydectin immediately while others have a delayed shake and some don’t shake it off at all.
 Some have good fur filled with dirt or clay particles from their burrowing behaviour preventing absorption of the Cydectin through the skin.
 Some have highly developed parakerotic plaques (thickened skin scales) preventing absorption and some seem to have fur type that dissipates the pour on rather than absorbing it.
 Some have a combination of all these factors.
 The reasonably healthy clean skinned wombat has, in any case a much thicker dermis than animals these pour on were developed for.
 Research has shown that the half life ( the effective time Cydectin remains effective in wombats) varied from 2 to 9 days (Death et.al 2011) with an average of five, indicating huge variability and different results to those of red cattle and deer.
-Finally, the pour- ons were in any case developed to prevent mites developing on cattle and deer, not to treat developed cases of mange infestation in wombats.
+Finally, Cydectin pour-on was developed as a preventative to stop mites developing on cattle and deer, not to treat developed cases of mange infestation in wombats.

 The wombat needs to be monitored for as long as possible to make sure all signs of mange has cleared to prevent re-infestation.